 What if instead of using complex models and techniques, we simply ask the customer how they learned about our website?
 This is a very simple, but powerful technique for tracking the effectiveness of various marketing channels.
 Not every user will fill it out (or they may just select a random field if you make it required at the sign-up/purchase stage), but it should still be enough to contrast the data with other techniques and learn more about other non-marketing sources (such as referrals, which are much more powerful than any other marketing channel).

-You can implement online surveys at three different levels:
+You can implement online surveys at four different levels:

 - When a user fills out the purchase/sign-up form.